Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 computation is done in a complied language such as C, C++ or FORTRAN.

 Vectorized functions call .C, .Call, .Primitive or .Internal in the source code.
-One example is which::duplicated()
+One example is base::which()

     > which
     function (x, arr.ind = FALSE, useNames = TRUE)